wp-plugins/scrapeazon/readme.txt

 == Upgrade Notice ==

+= 2.0.1 =
+Upgrade to 2.0.1 to enable ScrapeAZon to retrieve reviews by using ISBN, UPC, or EAN parameters instead of ASIN.

 = 2.0.0 =
 Upgrade to 2.0.0 to enable better Wordpress Settings API integration, better API throttling protection, the possibility of using responsive styles, and the ability to use ScrapeAZon as a widget.